aghapygad336/Image-Segmentation/README.md

 Best Practice Guidelines: The dataset consists of 500 natural images, ground-truth human annotations and benchmarking code.
 The data is explicitly separated into disjoint train, validation and test subsets.
 In order to preserve the integrity of the evaluation and obtain a direct and fair comparison of your results with existing methods
 ![Exemplary-segmentation-results-on-Berkeley-BSDS-500-obtained-on-the-optimal-database](https://user-images.githubusercontent.com/46167070/69013051-7fa3dd80-0984-11ea-87ec-feff1e516b88.png)

+# Train only on trainval:
+All the learning, parameter tuning, model selection, etc. should be done exclusively on the train and validation subsets of the data.

+# Run once on test:
+After training, your algorithm should be run only once with fixed parameters on the test subset of the data.
+The images and ground-truth segmentations of the test set cannot be used for tuning your algorithm.

+# the evaluation results:
+Evaluate your results on the test subset with the Kmeans code.
+In order to assess quantitatively different aspects of performance of contour detection and segmentation algorithms, the BSDS500 provides a suite of evaluation measures.